Countries / 🇯🇵 Japan

 Why Ubigi stands out for Japan

-• KDDI + NTT Docomo dual network: Best rural coverage — critical for Hokkaido, Shikoku, rural Kyushu
+• KDDI + NTT Docomo dual network: Best rural coverage — critical for Hokkaido, Shikoku, remote Kyushu

 • Solid pricing: 10GB/30d $16.50, 20GB/monthly $19